 These babies are rich, sweet, and so, so, SO easy to whip up!
 Trust me, they are a simple way to impress any chocolate fan around the holidays.
 Plus, you can customize them.
 As you can see, my favorite were the Peppermint Crush …

 But, you may be like my husband and prefer the simple cocoa and powdered sugar dusted …

 Another great thing about homemade truffles is that you can make them any size you want.
 Roll some jumbo-sized to dazzle family and friends, or roll little bite-sized ones as you attempt (in vain, like me) to exercise portion control through the holidays.

-- 3/4 to 1 Teaspoon Peppermint Extract (to taste)
+- ¾ to 1 teaspoon peppermint extract (to taste)

-- Optional Toppings: Crushed candy cane, powdered sugar, melted semi-sweet chips, cocoa powder.
+- Optional toppings: crushed candy cane, powdered sugar, melted semi-sweet chips, cocoa powder.

-Okay, now that you have the cream, melt the chocolate.
+- Now that you have the coconut cream, melt the chocolate.
 I’m lazy, I just fire the chips in the microwave in 30 second intervals (usually just two will do it), virorously whisking in between cycles to get a smooth consistency.
 You can go the fancier way and melt it with a double broiler if you wish though.
 Once the chocolate is nice and smooth, stir in the coconut cream, mint extract, and vanilla extract.
 The cream may be a bit lumpy, just whisk until it all smooths out.
 Place it in the refrigerator to chill for several hours.